edwinsage/StreamTaffy/README.md

 * Provides a web page that shows notifications when certain Twitch events occur.

+* Allows multiple templates for each event type, selecting one randomly each time an event occurs.

 * Currently only supports follows.

 ### Requirements: